cover image showing social media platforms

 This personalized approach has made Spotify a go-to platform for music discovery and enjoyment.
 Additionally, Spotify's partnerships with artists and exclusive content have helped to attract and retain a large user base.

-image of coca cola ad
+image of a coke ad

 Coca-Cola: Timeless Branding